PELN/trivia_app/README.md

 The questions are fetched from this API: https://opentdb.com/api_config.php

-For the frontend, I have used React Hooks and bootstrap (the design/UX was not prioritized)
+For the frontend, I have used React Hooks and bootstrap (the design/UX was not prioritized as much as functionality)

 ## Guide